The Most Important Lab Test Women Aren’t Getting

 Two important indicators to understand on this test are hemoglobin and red blood cells.
 Hemoglobin is a protein inside red blood cells that carries oxygen from the lungs to the rest of the body.
 Oxygen is used in the cells’ mitochondria to produce cellular energy.
 During energy production, carbon dioxide is created as a waste product.
 When the hemoglobin drops off its oxygen, it then picks up carbon dioxide and carries it to the lungs where we expel it from our bodies when we exhale and breathe it out.

 In iron-deficiency anemia, when the amount of hemoglobin is lower than normal, tissues such as muscles and the brain become deprived of oxygen.
 This can result in shortness of breath, fatigue and brain fog.
-Testing hemoglobin can show whether your blood cells are able to carry enough oxygen, and low hemoglobin is one indicator for anemia.
+Testing hemoglobin can show whether your blood cells are able to carry enough oxygen, and low hemoglobin is one indicator of anemia.

-Since red blood cells survive for less than four months, the amount of red blood cells circulating in the blood, and thus also the hemoglobin content in red blood cells, are in constant flux.
-Approximately two million cells are released from the bone marrow into circulation every second, and that same number of cells are recycled and replaced.
-The constant turnover of red blood cells means the body must have a steady supply of iron and other nutrients to produce healthy cells.
+Since red blood cells survive for less than four months, the amount of red blood cells circulating in the blood, and thus also the hemoglobin content in red blood cells, are in constant flux.6 Approximately two million cells are released from the bone marrow into circulation every second, and that same number of cells are recycled and replaced.6 The constant turnover of red blood cells means the body must have a steady supply of iron and other nutrients to produce healthy cells.

 In addition to being part of an iron panel, a serum ferritin test can be added onto a CBC test or can be ordered by itself.
-Ferritin is the storage form of iron in the body, storing up to 80% of the total amount of iron.
-The largest concentrations of ferritin are in the liver, spleen, bone marrow and skeletal muscles.
+Ferritin is the storage form of iron in the body, storing up to 80% of the total amount of iron.9 The largest concentrations of ferritin are in the liver, spleen, bone marrow and skeletal muscles.
 However, some ferritin circulates in the blood, which is why it can be detected on a blood test.

 Since red blood cells live for months at a time, however, it means that the CBC test is not the most sensitive indicator for iron.
 A person’s ferritin could be declining and it wouldn’t show up on a CBC test for months after.
 And since iron is used for so many different processes in the body, people can experience symptoms of iron deficiency long before any changes appear on a CBC.
-A serum ferritin test is the most reliable screening test for iron status.
+A serum ferritin test is the most reliable screening test for iron status.10

 However, while it’s the most sensitive indicator for iron, the reference ranges on a serum ferritin test are so large that most clinicians don’t understand how to appropriately interpret them.
 Reference ranges on tests provide the “normal” values.
 Anything outside of that range is considered “abnormal.”